 How to choose the best running shoes for your type of feet?
 Here are some tips for you to refer:

 - make comparison among products.
-Look for websites that have comparison tables to have easier selection.
+Look for websites that have comparison tables to have an easier selection.

 Here are some frequently asked questions that reflect concerns from many searching for the same type of product online.
-Hopefully theses questions will even spark some of your own.
+Hopefully, these questions will even spark some of your own.

 Q: Can I safely run with flat feet?